stang149/3601-S16-lab5_json-data-processing/README.md

 #### Using generators to add things to your project
 Do not add routes, views, endpoints, api stuff, or anything else, by hand.
 Use the documentation for the angular-fullstack generator to see how you can add a route to your project.

-> Protip: Read the documentation for the angular-fullstack generator.
+> Protip: Read the documentation for the angular-fullstack generator, which can be found in the README.md for the repository containing the generator.
 It will do A LOT of things for you so you can spend more time playing tetris and less time working.

 ## Sample data